top of page

 • 3 min read

-If you’re a small business owner, this is probably one of the exact questions you’ve typed into Google or even asked on Reddit: “Do I really need cyber insurance?”
-With cyberattacks increasing every year and small businesses becoming prime targets, it’s a valid concern.
+If you’re a small business owner, you’ve likely asked yourself: “Do I really need cyber insurance?”
+With cyberattacks rising every year and small businesses becoming prime targets, this question is more relevant than ever.

 The short answer?
 Yes, most small businesses benefit from cyber insurance.
-But the long answer is much more helpful, so let’s break it down clearly.
+However, the long answer is more nuanced.
+Let’s break it down clearly.

 Why Small Businesses Think They Don’t Need Cyber Insurance